"because every global experience has career potential."

 - Posters (print or electronic) and promo cards: We have customized these three Marketing Products specifically for your school.
 Display them around campus at the start of each semester and distribute them regularly, for instance during international events.
 Ask student advisors to distribute promotional cards during one-on-one advising sessions or invite student interns/ambassadors to distribute them in busy hallways, classrooms or cafeterias.

-- Social Media: Are you reaching out to students on social media?
+- Follow us on social media: Are you reaching out to students on social media?
 Are you looking for engaging career related content?
 If so, we have all the content you need.
 Social media feeds are a fantastic way to keep in touch with students and spread the word about the importance of international skills.
 Check out the MyWorldBlog, and follow us on Twitter, Facebook and LinkedIn to see and re-share feed content.
-(See the section below on Social Media for more ideas.)
+(See the section below on Social Media for more ideas.

 - Invite all advising staff to attend staff training webinars once a year: Our training webinars are open to staff, student ambassadors/interns and anyone else you think might benefit from learning about MyWorldAbroad.
 We have three webinars offered regularly: Introduction to MyWorldAbroad, Marketing MyWorldAbroad to Students and Integrating MyWorldAbroad into Student Training Programs.
 Click here to find out more or register for a scheduled webinar.
 Contact our Client Representative to book a customized training session for groups of three or more.
 Ensure that every staff member knows what is available on the site, and how to guide students through the registration process.